Rotatable Antenna-Enhanced Cell-Free Communication: Introduction

 \section{Introduction}

 With the rapid development of global information and communication technology (ICT), the denser deployment of access points (APs) has become a prevailing trend in communication systems to meet the increasing demands for lower latency, higher reliability, and improved spectral efficiency.
 A promising paradigm is the cell-free multiple-input multiple-output (MIMO) system \cite{ref1}, where numerous APs, distributed throughout the service area and connected to a central processing unit (CPU) via fronthaul, collaboratively serve all users and thereby alleviate cell boundaries \cite{ref2}.
-However, conventional cell-free MIMO systems typically employ isotropic and fixed antennas, lacking the capability to dynamically distribute antenna resources in the spatial domain.
-This inherent limitation consequently restricts the communication performance.
+Conventional cell-free MIMO systems typically employ isotropic and fixed antennas, whose radiation directions cannot be adjusted after deployment, thereby restricting performance.

-To overcome this limitation, rotatable antenna (RA) \cite{ref5,ref6,ref7,ref8,ref9} has recently emerged as a promising technology to exploit new design dimensions by dynamically adjusting the antennas’ three-dimensional (3D) boresight directions.
-As a simplified yet appealing variant of the six-dimensional movable antenna (6DMA) \cite{ref3,ref4} paradigm leveraging only the rotation flexibility (without changing antenna positions), RA enables a cost-effective and compact design more suitable for practical deployment \cite{ref5}.
+To address these limitations, rotatable antenna (RA) has recently emerged as a promising solution, enabling a 34 new design dimension by dynamically adjusting the three-dimensional (3D) boresight direction of antennas.
+By the rotation flexibility (without changing antenna positions), RA enables a cost-effective and compact design more suitable for practical deployment \cite{ref3,ref4}.
 Due to these attractive advantages, recent studies have explored the performance gains enabled by RA in various wireless systems.
-The authors in \cite{ref6} and \cite{ref7} established the fundamental system model and channel characteristics of RA systems, demonstrating their ability to achieve more favorable channel conditions.
-Building on this, RA has been applied to more challenging scenarios, such as integrated sensing and communication (ISAC)\cite{ref8} and physical-layer security\cite{ref9}.
-Notably, through flexible 3D boresight control, RA can enhance the signal in desired directions, thereby making it well-suited for improving the communication performance of cell-free systems.
+The authors in \cite{ref8} established the fundamental system model and channel characteristics of RA systems, demonstrating their ability to achieve more favorable channel conditions.
+Building on this, RA has been applied to more challenging scenarios, such as integrated sensing and communication (ISAC)\cite{ref9} and physical-layer security\cite{ref10}.
+Notably, by enabling flexible 3D boresight adaptation at distributed APs, RA can strengthen desired links while reducing interference toward unintended users.
+The main benefit of this design is that it can achieve spatial adaptation with only one antenna per AP, providing a lightweight and distributed implementation method.
+In contrast, traditional fixed arrays require more antennas to achieve similar directional capabilities.
 Nevertheless, the application of RA in such systems remains unexplored, thus motivating further investigation in this work.

 Motivated by the above, in this letter, we investigate an RA-enhanced cell-free MIMO system for downlink transmission (as shown in Fig. 1), where multiple RA-equipped APs collaboratively provide communication services to distributed users.
 To enhance the communication quality of users, we formulate an optimization problem for maximizing their sum rate by jointly designing the AP-user associations and the RA boresight directions.
 As the formulated problem is non-convex, we propose a two-stage algorithm to determine the AP-user associations, and then apply fractional programming (FP) with successive convex approximation (SCA) to produce high-quality solutions for the RA boresight directions.
 Simulation results show that RA can enhance the sum rate of all users, significantly outperforming various benchmark schemes.